 - Failure Count (number of consecutive failed tests)

 - Name Server Failure Count (number of consecutive failed tests per name server)

 - Health Reason

-For details about additional capabilities not covered here, such as specifying the DNS record type or custom name servers, see Declare API.
+For details about additional capabilities not covered here, such as providing headers or transforming content and specifying the DNS record type or custom name servers, see Declare API.